canonical/kafka-operator/docs/tutorial/t-create-client-credentials.md

 ### Option A: SASL_SSL

-This includes SASL autentication through SSL, which requires:
+This includes SASL authentication through SSL, which requires:

 1. For SSL the client needs to trust the server certificates.
 2. For SASL an username and password credential are required.